tweag/topiary/docs/book/src/reference/capture-names/scopes.md

   with the same `#scope_id!`.
 There can't be two measuring scopes with the same `#scope_id!` inside the same regular custom scope.

-- If a regular custom scope contains a measuring scope, then all tags contained in the regular scope that depend on its multi-line-ness will instead depend on the multi-line-ness of the measuring scope (hence the name: the inner, measuring scope measures the multi-line-ness of the outer, regular scope).
+- If a regular custom scope contains a measuring scope, then all captured nodes contained in the regular scope that depend on its multi-line-ness will instead depend on the multi-line-ness of the measuring scope (hence the name: the inner, measuring scope measures the multi-line-ness of the outer, regular scope).

 #### Example